Laumania/FireworksMania.ModTools/README.md

-> DISCLAIMER: IF YOU FOUND THIS REPO AND ARE NOT CURRENTLY A PART OF THE CLOSED-BETA TESTERS - YOU WONT BE ABLE TO TEST THIS.
+> DISCLAIMER: THIS ENTIRE REPOSITORY IS WORK-IN-PROGRESS - SO BARE WITH ME :)
 >
-> FEAR NOT - KEEP AND EYE ON THIS REPO AND MY YOUTUBE CHANNEL (https://www.youtube.com/laumania) TO GET UPDATED ON WHEN THIS WILL BE AVAILABLE FOR EVERYBODY.
+> KEEP AN EYE ON THIS REPO AND MY [YOUTUBE CHANNEL](https://www.youtube.com/laumania) TO GET UPDATED ON WHEN THIS WILL BE AVAILABLE FOR EVERYBODY.
->

 # Fireworks Mania - Mod Tools
 This is the place to start when creating mods for Fireworks Mania.